GandhiCloudLab/ibm-watsonx-orchestrate/020-flow/readme.md

   ```

-## 3. Create a Get News Tool with the app in WXO
+## 2. Create Tool with the app in WXO

 1. Create a tool **Get News** by importing the above Open API Json
   <img src="images/img21.png">